scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 - the same location as `b` otherwise.

-As we do not specialise the analyse for different type and the truth value of `a` is unknown at compilation time, the alias analysis yields the approximated result that `c` may points to a fresh location, `a` or `b`.
+As we do not specialise the analysis for different types and the true value of `a` is unknown at compilation time, the alias analysis yields the approximated result that `c` may point to a fresh location, `a` or `b`.

 Without this kind of information, even a simple instruction like `sum(a)` would yield very few informations as there is no guarantee that the `sum` identifiers